AdamJSNet/chloe-birthday-messenger/README.md

 You'll need to register with [Nexmo](https://www.nexmo.com/) and amend the Nexmo-specific env variables in your amazing new .env file.

+Also, download your Nexmo application's private key and save it as `private.key` in the `/keys` directory.

 The entrypoint `scripts/send-pending-messages.php` is designed to run on a cron, every 15 mins.

 ```